-- Data are available starting in 1971. - The Slovak Republic became a separate state in 1993 and harmonised its statistics to EU standards in 2000.
+The Slovak Republic became a separate state in 1993 and harmonised its statistics to EU standards in 2000.
 These two facts lead to several breaks in time series between 1992 and 1993, and between 2000 and 2001.

-- Data for anthracite, patent fuel and coal tar all begin in 2005.
-Prior to this, anthracite was included with other hard coals, and patent fuel and coal tar data were not reported. - Since 2005, data for coal tar and patent fuel are based solely on trade receipts.
+- In 2019 there is a general decrease in coal supply affecting all products, which is driven by less coal-fired power generation and reduced operation in the iron & steel sector. - Data for anthracite, patent fuel and coal tar all begin in 2005.
+Prior to this, anthracite was included with other hard coals, and patent fuel and coal tar data were not reported.

+- Since 2005, data for coal tar and patent fuel are based solely on trade receipts.
 Production of coal tar which is consumed within the national boundary is not reported.
 Consumption of patent fuel adopts the residual methodology for statistical differences described above. - Breaks in time series may exist between 2000 and 2001 as the result of the implementation of a new survey system. - Commercial/public services also includes statistical differences for other bituminous coal, lignite, patent fuel and coke oven coke from 1980 onwards and BKB from 1989 onwards.